University Housing and Residence Life and Dining Services

 Incoming, New and Transfer, students can apply for housing by completing these four steps:

 - Student must be accepted for admission to the University

 - Submit a copy of your Bacterial Meningitis vaccinations1 (as mandated by state law) to Student Health and Wellness as soon as possible2

 - Visit http://www.tamuk.edu/bluegold/ and log into your Blue & Gold Connection to apply.
-One of the last links on the Home Menu: Online Housing Agreement.
+One of the last links on the Home Menu: University Housing & Residence Life.

 Once the agreement is submitted online or signed and submitted to our office, it becomes a binding agreement between the student and the university for the entire academic year (both fall and spring semesters) and while the student is enrolled at Texas A&M University-Kingsville.

 The $150 deposit, should accompany the Room Reservation/Damage Deposit Application, serves as a combination of reservation/damage/room clearance deposit.
 The deposit is not applied to housing rent.
 The deposit will be refunded to the student upon written request when all debts owed by the resident to the university are paid and the housing agreement is fulfilled.
 The deposit is automatically forfeited if the student cancels after the deadline, does not check into his/her assigned room during the check-in period, moves out of the hall before the end of the semester, or fails to properly check out of the hall at the end of each semester.
 The student will also be billed any remaining housing charges as applicable under the terms of the agreement.
 The previous charges, plus other damages or assessments left unpaid at the time the student leaves Texas A&M University-Kingsville Department of University Housing and Residence Life will be deducted from the $150 deposit.
 Failing to submit a deposit will result in $150 room reservation charge added to your student account.